 Wherever your NAP is displayed online (also known as a citation) needs to be consistent with your branding.
 So, if you use ampersand, rather than and in your business name, prefer to list your mobile number over a landline or have a specific way to write your address, ensure you do it the same everywhere you list your business.
 It would also be wise to use some sort of listing management tool or software so if you ever need to update any of your details, you can do so with just one click, instead of having to visit every citation.

 And there you have it—Australian’s top 10 online business directories for backlinking.
-For even more tips on how to improve your SEO, be sure to subscribe to our newsletter.
 Until next time, happy backlinking!